 How can you help keep bears wild and not grow accustomed to the presence of humans?
 The biggest favor you can do for bears is to not allow them to get used to human presence through the consumption of human food or garbage.
 According to the Las Padres Forest Watch website, this has become a problem in the Las Padres Forest, “In Los Padres, this problem has emerged in Pine Mountain Club, a small community in the Los Padres National Forest.
 An organization called Los Padres Bear Aware has formed there to educate its residents about living responsibly in bear habitat.”

 Yes, it is likely that you may encounter BEARS on the trail.
-Enjoy sharing the trails with bears.
-Respect them and their habitat by living and riding responsibly in a bear habitat do not contribute to their demise by leaving garbage on the trail.
+Learn to enjoy sharing the trails with bears.
+Respect them and their habitat by living and riding responsibly in a bear habitat.
+Do not contribute to their demise by leaving garbage on the trail.